Interviewsand Articles

 "So tell me about it," I urged him.

-"I worked frantically to understand what would be reasonable and appropriate.
-A few days short of the deadline, I found the solution and drew it up in two 24 x 36 inch drawings," he said.
 A month later, Ferretti got a letter of congratulation, along with a contract.
 Excited to have won the competition, he went down to the city hall with the signed contract.
 At the desk he was informed a second artist had also been commissioned to do a piece.

 "Hearing this, I felt uneasy," he told me.
 And as he was handing over the contract, the clerk said, "We all wonder how you're going to do this."

-The Dysthymia of Public Art
+The Ordeal of Public Art

-Over the past few years a number of artists have described their experiences to me of doing public art projects.
-The descriptions I've heard cover a spectrum from the frustrating to the absurd.
-One artist, Ursula Von Rydingsvard, told me how she was forced to use union labor and how the men resented being told what to do by a woman.
+Ursula Von Rydingsvard, told me how she was forced to use union labor and how the men resented being told what to do by a woman.
 Besides that, they regarded the art work itself with ill-disguised contempt.
 Hers was a tale of the workers' sabotage and passive aggression towards her, and of the delays and cost over-runs that resulted.
 That the work was finally completed is a testament to the artist's fortitude and will.
-Another artist told me of endless committee meetings and red-tape, unforeseen reversals stemming from city politics, time and energy spent on efforts of persuasion and of multiple-year delays.
-Most substantial public art projects, he has come to realize, are five to ten year propositions.

 Besides the delays, the reversals and added expenses, apparently other problems are not unusual.
 A variety of insults can befall a public work once it's finished.
-One artist told me one of his large sculptures was repainted without his knowledge -- "ruined" was the word he used.
-Pieces get moved without the artists' notice or consent and, of course, removed from public view.
+One artist told me one of his large sculptures was repainted without his knowledge.
+"Ruined" was the word he used.
+Pieces get moved without the artist's notice or consent and, of course, removed from public view.
 And demands are sometimes made for the artist to repair damages without compensation.
-I heard one case of an artist who had not even received the small amount of money due her, being asked to repair, at her own expense, damage done by vandals.

-The Cove, part two
+The Cove, part 2

-The drawings took him another month to complete--a month, he explained, because he took the time to work out some design refinements and, as he put it, "I needed time to understand what had taken place inside myself."
+The drawings took him another month to complete - a month, he explained, because he took the time to work out some design refinements and, as he put it, "I needed time to understand what had taken place inside myself."

 Ferretti delivered the new drawings to the city along with a cost estimate, and began looking for a contractor, one with suitable insurance who was willing to take on the project for $10,000.00.
 "It wasn't much money for what needed to be done," he explained.
 And where was he going to get the materials?
 As Ferretti put it, "It was around this time that I started praying to my mother to help me."

-Not long afterwards, Ferretti noticed that the city was replacing some of its sidewalks.
-There was a lot of broken concrete which would be perfect for The Cove.
-Ferretti made inquiry to the Director of Community Development to see if the broken concrete could be saved for recycling in his project.
-Yes, certainly.
-And so at least one difficulty appeared to be surmounted.
+So at least one difficulty appeared to be surmounted.
 About the same time, an announcement about the two projects had appeared in the local paper.
 The writer mentioned that Ferretti was looking for volunteers.
 A group of young builders had responded enthusiastically.
 "I thought I had found my helpers," he said.
 It was an auspicious beginning, after all.

 Feeling relaxed now, Ferretti allowed himself to take a planned trip to Italy to visit his father.
 When he returned a letter awaited him from the Director of Community Development.
 The director was leaving his job, but assured Ferretti that all would be well as he had discussed the project with the Coastal Conservancy which would have to approve the form and content of the piece, anyway.